How Losing Someone You Love Can Change Your Life In The Best Way Possible

 I try to keep things fun and light-hearted and not get too sad, but I felt compelled to share my story with you, in hopes that it might help someone one day.

 September 27, 2006, changed my life forever.
-It may have been fifteen years ago, but I still remember that day as if it were yesterday.
+It may have been sixteen years ago, but I still remember that day as if it were yesterday.
 There are some days in your life that you'll never forget, and this was the one for me.
-Fifteen years ago today, my best friend passed away in a car accident.
+Sixteen years ago today, my best friend passed away in a car accident.
 Matt Russell was more than my best friend, he was the brother that I never had.
 The guy that I always could talk to, rely on and trust more than anyone.
 Along with our other friend, Matt Hatcher, we were inseparable.

 A month shy of seventeen, his life was taken way too soon.
 He had so much talent, so many dreams.
 All cut short.
 Before he and I became friends, I was a quiet and shy kid.
 Matt brought me out of my shell, taught me how to be myself, and just made me an all-around better person.
 Matt and I always dreamed about being a part of country music.
 He loved to entertain people, and that dude could sing!
 Check out this video of him singing Josh Turner's "Your Man".
 At only sixteen, he was really good.